Underground car parks | Fire resistance

 Steel sheet piles as permanent structural elements

-Steel sheet piles used as permanent structural elements in underground car parks and roadworks have a multiple role.
-They can:
+Steel sheet piles used as permanent structural elements in underground car parks and roadworks can have multiple roles

-• serve as a retaining wall during the excavation phase to support the horizontal pressure;
+• serve as a temporary retaining wall during the excavation phase;

-• provide watertight containment for the excavation pit;
+• provide a watertight containment for the excavation pit;

 • form the permanent outer structural wall;

-• carry parts of the vertical loads from the floors or even from the superstructure.
+• transmit parts of the vertical loads from the floors or from the superstructure into the soil.

-Thus, avoiding the need for a temporary retaining wall outside, the permanent sheet pile wall:
+Thus, avoiding the need for an additional temporary retaining wall on the perimeter of the structure, the permanent sheet pile wall

-• maximises the available space, an important issue especially in urban areas;
+• maximises the available floor space, a key advantage in urban areas;

 • shortens the construction time;